JuliaFolds/data-parallelism/src/tutorials/quick-introduction.md

 using data parallelism is that you need to unlearn some habits useful in sequential computation (i.e., patterns result in mutations of data structure).
-In particular, it is important to use libraries that help you describe *what* to compute than *how* to compute.
+In particular, it is important to use libraries that help you describe *what* to compute rather than *how* to compute.
 Practically, it means to use generalized form of map and reduce operations and learn how to express your computation in terms of them.
 Luckily, if you already know how to write